akshaymahajan855/qubership-testing-platform-tdm3/README.md

 Run `npm run hmr` for a dev server with hot module replacement.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files but won't reload the page.

-Run `npm run svg` for injecting svg bundle from svg-icons folder to index.html.
+Run `npm run svg` for injecting SVG bundle from svg-icons folder to index.html.

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.